 - Main Oscillator (MOSC): The main oscillator provides a frequency-accurate clock source by one of two means: an external single-ended clock source is connected to the OSCO input pin, or an external crystal is connected across the OSCO input and OSCI output pins.
 If the PLL is being used, the crystal value must be one of the supported frequencies between 3.579545 MHz through 16.384 MHz (inclusive).
 If the PLL is not being used, the crystal may be any one of the supported frequencies between 1 MHz and 16.384 MHz.
 The single-ended clock source range is from DC through the specified speed of the device.
-The supported crystals are listed in the XTAL bit field in the RCC register (see page 88). - Internal 30-kHz Oscillator: The internal 30-kHz oscillator is similar to the internal oscillator, except that it provides an operational frequency of 30 kHz ± 50%.
+The supported crystals are listed in the XTAL bit field in the RCC register (see page 85). - Internal 30-kHz Oscillator: The internal 30-kHz oscillator is similar to the internal oscillator, except that it provides an operational frequency of 30 kHz ± 50%.
 It is intended for use during Deep-Sleep power-saving modes.
-This power-savings mode benefits from reduced internal switching and also allows the main oscillator to be powered down. - External Real-Time Oscillator: The external real-time oscillator provides a low-frequency, accurate clock reference.
-It is intended to provide the system with a real-time clock source.
-The real-time oscillator is part of the Hibernation Module ("Hibernation Module" on page 140) and may also provide an accurate source of Deep-Sleep or Hibernate mode power savings.
+This power-savings mode benefits from reduced internal switching and also allows the main oscillator to be powered down.